ItsDrike/itsdrike.com/content/posts/multi-licensing.md

 ### Example projects

-- MongoDB: MongoDB is a popular open-source database system that uses dual-licensing.
+- **MongoDB**: a popular open-source database system that uses dual-licensing.
 Its Community Edition is released under the GNU Affero General Public License (AGPL), while its Enterprise Edition is released under a proprietary license.
 This allows MongoDB to offer different features and support options to its users depending on their needs.
-- Qt: Qt is a cross-platform application development framework that uses dual-licensing.
+- **Qt**: a cross-platform application development framework that uses dual-licensing.
 Its Community Edition is released under the GNU Lesser General Public License (LGPL), while its Commercial Edition is released under a proprietary license.
 This allows Qt to offer additional features and support to its commercial users while still maintaining an open-source version.
-- MySQL: MySQL is another popular open-source database system that uses dual-licensing.
+- **MySQL**: another popular open-source database system that uses dual-licensing.
 Its Community Edition is released under the GNU General Public License (GPL), while its Commercial Edition is released under a proprietary license.
 This allows MySQL to offer additional features and support to its commercial users while still maintaining an open-source version that can be freely used and modified.